 Choosing a Termite Control Company

-In choosing a pest control company to treat your structure for termites, make sure the company is licensed by the Department of Agriculture or agency responsible for regulating termite control in the state where you reside.
+In choosing a termite control company to treat your structure for termites, make sure the termite control company is licensed by the Department of Agriculture or agency responsible for regulating termite control in the state where you reside.
 Membership in their state pest control association and/or pest management association is a good indication that the company is able to have access to current technical and training information needed to conduct the job safely and correctly.

 Methods for Treating Termites: Liquid and Baits